bijay135/gitlab-aws-magento2-deploy/README.md

 - Push the changes to relevant branch, the pipeline should trigger, run it's operations and complete if everything was setup up properly
 - Symbolic linked `view_preprocessed` in `var` will be used by `static deployment` command while modified `view_preprocessed` in `pub/index.php` will be used by `nginx`
 - Admin configuration `Enable Symlinks` does not need to be enabled, it's only needed for read operations while write operations can be done safetly with this disabled
+- Crontab for `root` and `ubuntu` user will be auto deleted on auto scaling nodes to avoid conflicting cron runs, this also effectively limits any configured cron only to golden server.
+It is achieved using launch configuration user data.